logigearcorp/docs.testarchitect.com/content/user-guide/version-history/features-added-to-testarchitect-8-3-update-2/windows.md

     |\{today\}|Get today's date in the form of mm-dd-yyyy|08-09-2017|

 -   [**Exporting test results into various formats**](/user-guide/working-with-test-results/exporting-test-results/):
-    -   **Export test result into .TARESULT files**:
+    -   Export test result into .TARESULT files:
         -   Test run results now can be converted and [exported](/user-guide/working-with-test-results/exporting-test-results/exporting-test-results-to-taresult-files/) to .TARESULT extension, an archive filename extension, developed by LogiGear.
 This new extension is extremely convenient for test result query purposes, especially in the CI/CD process.
 Specifically, upon test completion, you can aggregate all test results quickly by just simply querying all returned .TARESULT files.
         -   TARESULT then also can be [imported](https://www.testarchitect.com/OnlineHelp/index.html#TA_Help/Topics/ug_importing_test_results.html) back into TestArchitect.
-    -   **Export test results to HTML**:
+    -   Export test results to HTML:
-        -   [**XSLT template**](/user-guide/working-with-test-results/exporting-test-results/exporting-local-test-results-to-an-html-file): Ability to export HTML results with your own view layout, customized by your XSLT template.
+        -   [XSLT template](/user-guide/working-with-test-results/exporting-test-results/exporting-local-test-results-to-an-html-file): Ability to export HTML results with your own view layout, customized by your XSLT template.
-        -   [**Directory structure output**](/user-guide/working-with-test-results/exporting-test-results/exporting-local-test-results-to-an-html-file): Ability to output different types of directory structure folder which store HTML files.
+        -   [Directory structure output](/user-guide/working-with-test-results/exporting-test-results/exporting-local-test-results-to-an-html-file): Ability to output different types of directory structure folder which store HTML files.
             -   Folder structure: TestArchitect creates a hierarchical tree structure, or subdirectories to store HTML results.
             -   Flat structure: TestArchitect does not create subdirectories.
 There is only a single top-level directory which contains all HTML results.
-        -   **Create output folders on-the-fly**: TestArchitect automatically creates a folder to store HTML files if the specified folder does not exist.
+        -   Create output folders on-the-fly: TestArchitect automatically creates a folder to store HTML files if the specified folder does not exist.
-    -   **TAUtilities**, a library which allows you to connect and retrieve data from a TestArchitect repository server, is updated:
+    -   TAUtilities, a library which allows you to connect and retrieve data from a TestArchitect repository server, is updated:
         -   [Result](https://www.testarchitect.com/OnlineHelp/TAUtilities/com/testarchitect/Result.html) interface:
             -   [getIgnoredFails\(\)](https://www.testarchitect.com/OnlineHelp/TAUtilities/com/testarchitect/Result.html#getIgnoredFails--): Returns the number of failed checkpoints that are marked as known bugs.
         -   [Project](https://www.testarchitect.com/OnlineHelp/TAUtilities/com/testarchitect/Project.html) interface: Additional filename extension \([.TARESULT](/user-guide/working-with-test-results/exporting-test-results/exporting-test-results-to-taresult-files/)\) supported for the following methods:
             -   [exportFromPath\(\)](https://www.testarchitect.com/OnlineHelp/TAUtilities/com/testarchitect/Project.html#exportFromPath-java.lang.String-java.lang.String-java.lang.String-boolean-): Export a specific project item, identified by its TA path, to a file.
             -   [exportFromId\(\)](https://www.testarchitect.com/OnlineHelp/TAUtilities/com/testarchitect/Project.html#exportFromId-java.lang.String-java.lang.String-java.lang.String-boolean-): Export a specific project item, identified by its TestArchitect ID, to a file.

-## TestArchitect Automation
+## TestArchitect Automation {{< permerlink >}} {#concept_what_new_8.3_Windows_update_2__section_p2c_51b_cs}

-**New features**
+New features

--   **Testing in cloud services**:
+-   Testing in cloud services:
-    -   **Official release for automation testing in [WebDriver based cloud services](/automation-guide/application-testing/mobile-testing/testing-in-the-cloud/)**: It delivers cost saving, time saving, remote/mobile access to information, high productivity, and increased test coverage across different mobile device types, etc.
+    -   Official release for automation testing in [WebDriver based cloud services](/automation-guide/application-testing/mobile-testing/testing-in-the-cloud/): It delivers cost saving, time saving, remote/mobile access to information, high productivity, and increased test coverage across different mobile device types, etc.
-    -   **Execution on multiple cloud devices**: You are now able to automate tests on multiple cloud devices concurrently.
+    -   Execution on multiple cloud devices: You are now able to automate tests on multiple cloud devices concurrently.
 The cloud devices will be defined via desired capabilities, specified in [JSON files](/automation-guide/application-testing/mobile-testing/testing-in-the-cloud/testarchitect-and-appium/creating-a-test/multiple-cloud-devices).
-    -   **New built-in [disconnect all cloud devices](/automation-guide/action-based-testing-language/built-in-actions/system-actions/device/disconnect-all-cloud-devices) action added**: Logically disconnect all currently-connected cloud devices.
+    -   New built-in [disconnect all cloud devices](/automation-guide/action-based-testing-language/built-in-actions/system-actions/device/disconnect-all-cloud-devices) action added: Logically disconnect all currently-connected cloud devices.
     -   [web element matching](/automation-guide/action-based-testing-language/built-in-settings/other-settings/web-element-matching) built-in setting: Specify which technique is used to perform web UI element matching.
 -   [Web service testing](/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-services/):
-    -   **New built-in actions supported**:
+    -   New built-in actions supported:
         -   [configure web service settings](/automation-guide/action-based-testing-language/built-in-actions/system-actions/web-services/configure-web-service-settings): Send JSON string request to a web service in order to apply new configuration settings.
-            1.  **Proxy**: Defines a manual proxy server.
+            1. Proxy: Defines a manual proxy server.
-            2.  **SSL**: Defines SSL configurations.
+            2. SSL: Defines SSL configurations.
-            3.  **Cookies**: Specifies HTTP cookies that are sent back to the server.
+            3. Cookies: Specifies HTTP cookies that are sent back to the server.
-            4.  **Encoder**: Specifies configurations for the encoder.
+            4. Encoder: Specifies configurations for the encoder.
-            5.  **Decoder**: Specifies configurations for the decoder.
+            5. Decoder: Specifies configurations for the decoder.
-            6.  **Redirect**: Configures the redirect settings
+            6. Redirect: Configures the redirect settings
         -   [attach file](/automation-guide/action-based-testing-language/built-in-actions/system-actions/web-services/attach-file): Attach given file\(s\) to a web service.
-    -   **Common HTTP request methods are fully supported** for the [send http request](/automation-guide/action-based-testing-language/built-in-actions/system-actions/web-services/send-http-request) action including:
+    -   Common HTTP request methods are fully supported for the [send http request](/automation-guide/action-based-testing-language/built-in-actions/system-actions/web-services/send-http-request) action including:
         -   [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET): Request data from a specified resource.
         -   [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST): Submit data to be processed to a specified resource.
         -   [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT): Replace all the current representations of the target resource with the uploaded content.